 Visitors today can see the valve that split in half and view newsreel film of the Wild Mary Sudik in the oil and gas and natural resources on exhibit at the Oklahoma History Center.

 Adjacent to the center on N.E.
-23rd Street just east of the state capitol building, the Devon Energy Oil and Gas Park includes displays of the petroleum drilling and production equipment.
+23rd Street just east of the state capitol building, the Devon Energy Oil and Gas Park includes displays of petroleum drilling and production equipment.

 Learn about other important oilfield safety advancements in Oilfield Firefighting Technologies.